 - The principles of risk management

-How the various procurement routes

-- deal with risk
+- How the various procurement routes deal with risk

 - Mitigation strategies

 - The techniques used to quantify risk

-The effect of risk on programme

 - The effect of risk on programme and cost.

 Apply your knowledge to carry out risk assessments taking into account all relevant factors.
 Understand the application of the various methods and techniques used to measure risk.